-Who are they: The Presidential Council was created following an agreement between Tobruk- based House of Representatives (HoR) and the Tripoli-based Government of National Accord (GNC) in 2015.
+The Presidential Council was created following an agreement between Tobruk-based House of Representatives (HoR) and the Tripoli-based Government of National Accord (GNC) in 2015.
 The warring sides adopted the Libyan Political Agreement (LPA) on 17 December 2015.
-Based on the agreement, the PC, which is a nine-member council led by Faiez al-Serraj, presides over the GNA.
-This means that the PC operates as the head of state and commander of the Armed Forces.
-The new government was quickly recognised as the sole representative of the Libyan people following the UNSC adopted Resolution 2259.
-The PC faces significant opposition from key figures such as the GNC’s president, Nuri Abu Sahmain, and HoR president, Ageelah Saleh, General Haftar and forces associated with the Libyan National Army, and armed groups in Western Libya.
+The Council was regarded as the sole representative of the Libyan people following the UNSC adopted Resolution 2259.
+The Council faces significant opposition from key figures such as the GNC’s president, Nuri Abu Sahmain, HoR president, Ageelah Saleh, General Haftar, forces associated with the Libyan National Army, and armed groups in Western Libya.

-Support and Funding: Many have speculated that Mr Khalifa Haftar enjoys the support of Egypt, United Arab Emirates (UAE) and Saudi Arabia.
-The speculation about Saudi Arabia’s support seemed to be confirmed when the rebel leader flew to meet with King Salman before his offensive to capture Tripoli would start.
-Wall Street Journal says that the Saudi kingdom offered Millions of dollars to Khalifa to help him in his current campaign to Tripoli.
-France and Italy had a public falling out after it was reported that France provided tacit backing for Haftar which Italy, who supports the UN-backed government, disapproved.
-France support of LNA included airstrikes against LNA biggest opponents, the Chadian opposition fighters, in Southern Libya.
+Many speculate that Haftar enjoys the support of Saudi Arabia, the United Arab Emirates, and Egypt.
+Saudi Arabia’s involvement was confirmed when he flew to meet with King Salman before his offensive to capture Tripoli.
+Wall Street Journal says that the Saudi Kingdom offered Millions of dollars to Khalifa to help him in his current campaign.
+Italy and France have opposing contributions with the latter supporting airstrikes against LNA’s biggest opponents, the Chadian opposition fighters, in Southern Libya.